 We meet regularly on two occasions per month.
 On the first Wednesday of each month we have a guided walk usually led by an expert on the site being visited.
 The walks start at 10-00am and usually last for two hours.

 The meeting on the second Wednesday of the month varies with the seasons.
 From September to April we hold talks on a vast range of wildlife topics.
 These are held in Priory Methodist Church Hall, Newnham Avenue, Bedford and start at 7-30pm.
 In the summer months from May to August we hold evening walks, again starting at 7-30pm.

 The programme of events is organised by a Committee who are always willing to hear of new suggestions.
 Participants usually give a donation for these events which enables us to make regular donations to the Wildlife Trust to help with local projects.We average about 25- 30 people at our meetings and all are welcome.

 Our talks are held monthly from January to April and September to November.
-They start at 7.30 p.m., finishing by 9.30 p.m.
+They start at 6:45 p.m., finishing by 8:45 p.m.
 Invited speakers cover a wide range of natural history topics, illustrated with slides.
 Light refreshments (tea, coffee, fruit juice and biscuits) are served after the talk.
-They take place in the Community Room at the Church of St John the Evangelist, on the corner of Hills Road and Blinco Grove.
-There's a small charge of £2.5, which covers expenses, with the surplus going to the Wildlife Trust to support their work.
+They take place in the Large Seminar Room at the David Attenborough Building (CB2 3QZ) in central Cambridge.
+There's a small charge of £2.50, which covers expenses, with the surplus going to the Wildlife Trust to support their work.

 Our walks in the summer are usually on local nature reserves.
 Regular events include enjoying chalk grassland flowers in East Pit or along the Roman Road, surveying for glow-worms in East Pit – one of their local strongholds – in July, and bat walks.